rudi-q/cristalyse/test/golden/README.md

 ## Purpose

 These tests are designed to:

 1. Provide 100% feature coverage of the charting library
-2. Serve as a safety net before refactoring AnimatedChartPainter (3,861 lines)
+2. Serve as a safety net before any refactoring of visual logic
 3. Catch visual regressions when making changes to the rendering engine
 4. Document all supported chart types and features through executable tests